TokenChingy/_api/README.md

 To use this, you would then need to modify the API routes in the `src/router/index.js` file.

-On-top of these chained middleware functions, you can also utilise any ExpressJS middleware as you normally would.
+On-top of these chained middleware functions, you can also utilize any ExpressJS middleware as you normally would.
 Just make sure you define it before the collection/database generation logic.

 ## Helpers